 and Matter Management (DMM) System, you may submit your request for party status by clicking on the button below.
 Registration saves time and allows you to see and manage all of your service and party list subscriptions.
 When you submit the request for party status here, you will be provisionally added to the party list, subject to the right of other parties to object and subject to the final determination of the ALJ or Secretary.
 You will be required to mail your request to anyone on the party list who cannot receive e-mail service.
-Registering with the PSC's Document Management System (DMM) and using a web form to request party status is the preferred method of becoming a party in a case.
-Registering with the PSC's Document Management System (DMM) and using a web page to manage your Service List subscriptions is the preferred method of subscribing to the Service List in a case.
-No registration is required.
-Search for a case and find out more about Web Monitoring .
-If you do not wish to use the preferred method of registering on the NYS Public Service Commission's DMM System, you can download the Request for Party Status form.
-Please follow the instructions on the form.
-If you do not wish to use the preferred method of registering on the NYS Public Service Commission's DMM System, you may download the "Service List and Mail Service List Request Form" provided here and send the completed form by e-mail to the Secretary at secretary@dps.ny.gov If you are unable to e-mail the Secretary, you may mail your request to Secretary Department of Public Service Three Empire State Plaza Albany, NY 12223-1350. --- --
+Registering with the PSC's Registering with the PSC's No registration is required.
+Document Management Document Management System (DMM) and using a System (DMM) and using a Search for a case and find web form to request party web page to manage your out more about Web status is the preferred Service List subscriptions is Monitoring. method of becoming a party the preferred method of in a case. subscribing to the Service List in a case.
+If you do not wish to use the If you do not wish to use the preferred method of preferred method of registering on the NYS registering on the NYS Public Service Commission's Public Service Commission's DMM System, you can DMM System, you may download the Request for download the "Service List Party Status form.
+Please and Mail Service List follow the instructions on the Request Form" provided form. here and send the completed form by e-mail to the Secretary at secretary@dps.ny.gov If you are unable to e-mail the Secretary, you may mail your request to Secretary Department of Public Service Three Empire State Plaza Albany, NY 12223-1350. --